Staff Privacy Notice

 You may also have the right for your personal information to be transmitted electronically to another organisation in certain circumstances.

-If you would like to make a request, please contact our data protection officer.
+If you would like to make a request, please contact the school.

 Your other rights regarding your data